tejeshvaish/tejeshvaish/README.md

 I am a Machine-learning enthusiast and part time psychologist :p .
 I am passionate about technologies and love to learn new things.
+# " I believe Luck Is What Happens When Preparation Meets Opportunity"

 #### 🔭 I’m currently looking for new opportunities .